fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 A **full-port** is when you transfer all of the numbers from your current service provider to Teams.

 - For example, your account BTN is +1 425-555-1234 and this account has 25 numbers.
 You want to port all 25 phone numbers (+1 425-555-1235 through 1259).
 When you list your numbers to port, you enter: +14255551234 - +14255551259.
-  - In this case, all numbers in the account are included in the list of numbers to port (including the BTN) and this is considered a full-port.
+  - In this case, all numbers in the account are included in the list of numbers to port (including the BTN), so this example is a full-port.

 A **partial-port** is when you transfer some of the numbers from your current service provider to Teams.

 - For example, your account BTN is +1 425-555-1234 and this account has 25 numbers.
 You want to port only five of your 25 phone numbers (+1 425-555-1235 through 1259).
 When you list your numbers to port, you enter: +1 425 555 1235 - +1 425 555 1239.
-  - In this case, you're leaving some numbers with your current service provider and transferring some numbers to Microsoft Calling Plan and this is considered a partial-port.
+  - In this case, you're leaving some numbers with your current service provider and transferring some numbers to Microsoft Calling Plan, so this example is a partial-port.

 > [!NOTE]
 > In a partial port, if the BTN isn't one of the numbers you're porting, then you don't include the BTN in the list of numbers to port.
-If the BTN is one of the numbers you're porting, then you have an option to select one of the remaining numbers that you aren't porting to become the new BTN for the service provider’s account.
+If the BTN is one of the numbers you're porting, then you can select one of the remaining numbers that you aren't porting to become the new BTN for the service provider's account.

 ### Disconnecting your existing phone lines with your current service provider

-Don’t arrange to disconnect the service with your current service provider before submitting your port request.
+Don't arrange to disconnect the service with your current service provider before submitting your port request.

-- Inactive or disconnected numbers can’t be ported.
+- Inactive or disconnected numbers can't be ported.
 Given the chance that a port might be rejected, don't arrange any service terminations with your current service provider until all of your porting activity is complete.
-- In a full port, the service with your current service provider will be terminated automatically.
+- In a full port, the service with your current service provider is terminated automatically.
-- Any other services (like ISDN/Broadband etc.) associated with your porting phone numbers will be automatically disconnected after the port is completed.
+- Any other services (like ISDN/Broadband etc.) associated with your porting phone numbers is automatically disconnected after the port is completed.
 If you would like to keep these services active with your current service provider, transfer those services to phone numbers that you don't plan to port to Microsoft.

 ### After the port order is submitted - The porting process